-A hard copy of either the Student Code of Conduct or Student Handbook can be requested by contacting the district at (903) 392-7850.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at (903) 392-7850.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district's administrative office.
+The hard copy of the district's official policy manual is available for review in the district's administration office.